-The earwig gets its skin-crawling name from long-standing myths claiming the insect can climb inside a person’s ear and either live there or feed on their brain.
-While any small insect is capable of climbing in your ear, this myth is unfounded.
-Earwigs don’t feed on the human brain or lay their eggs in your ear canal.
+Earwigs are capable of climbing in your ear.
+However, the myth that they can either live there or feed on your brain is unfounded.
+Earwigs don’t feed on the human brain or lay eggs in your ear canal.

 Earwigs are small insects.
 They may be black or brown with red or orange markings.
 They have wings, and pincers protrude from the back of their abdomen.
 Their pincers are used for self-defense and to help catch their prey.
 They look like forceps.